kper/funky/README.md

 ## Building

 Due to a error in cargo, it is not possible to build the taint checker from the root directory.
-Please go the folder `ide` and execute `cargo build` again.
+Please go the folder `idfs` and execute `cargo build` again.

 ## Usage